Buses from Budapest to Prague

 What bus companies travel from Budapest to Prague?

-There is one intercity bus company available to search and book on Wanderu that operates from Budapest to Prague.
-FlixBus connects the two cities by bus, it offers multiple scheduled buses per day for you to choose from.
+On Wanderu there is one intercity bus company that operates from Budapest to Prague.
+FlixBus is the only company that connects the two cities by bus available on Wanderu.
+Fortunately, it has multiple scheduled buses per day for you to choose from.

 |Bus||Daily Trips||Avg.
 Time||Avg.
 Price|